 Forget spending New Year’s Eve at home this year.
-While your friends are frantically coming up with last minute ideas (70s disco night anyone?) of where to see the night in, you could be blasting around the mountains and diving into deep powder at OnTheSnow’s top New Year’s Eve resorts.
-Time to get stoked on the mountains!
+You could be blasting around the mountains and diving into deep powder at OnTheSnow’s top New Year’s ski resorts.

 ST ANTON, Austria

 Of all the legendary bars, the Mooserwirt is the most infamous and manages to serve 5,000 litres of beer a day, and probably just as much jagermeister, to a riotous crowd looking to have a good time.
 It’s come a long way, from its inception as a cowshed to its current status as – rather nice cowshed – with a stylish boutique hotel next door.
 This latest addition means that if you’re so inclined you can bypass the intoxicated revellers and relax in the surprisingly serene hotel.
-One of the more subdued events to help draw 2015 to a close is the Wilten Boys’ Choir on 27 December.
+One of the more subdued events is the Wilten Boys’ Choir.

 If on the other hand you long to join the throng of people swigging steins of bier then we recommend the “KK”, Krazy Kanguruh, which is a pre-Mooserwirt destination, Murrmel and the Kandahar.
 All of these bars will be celebrating the New Year the only way they know how – epically!
 At midnight, join the hordes on St Anton’s main street for a big countdown and an awesome firework display.

-Other events taking place include a fantastic demo show at the World Cup Stadium by the resort’s instructors on 30 December.
+Other events taking place include a fantastic demo show at the World Cup Stadium by the resort’s instructors.
 The 45-minute presentation will show how skiing has developed over the course of the last few decades – this looks set to be a fascinating event with top-class choreography.

-Top snow cover and party vibes make choosing Tignes for your New Year’s Eve celebrations a no brainer.
+Top snow cover and party vibes make choosing Tignes as your New Year ski resort a cinch.
 The resort, which is one of the highest in the French Alps, is made up of five villages.
 Each has its own unique character with much of the night-time activity focused on Val Claret and Le Lac.
 Both of these are well integrated into the lift system and much of the accommodation has easy ski-in ski-out convenience.
 Le Lavachet has quieter nightlife than Claret and Le Lac and is therefore a good option for families.
 As for Tignes les Boisses and Tignes les Brevières, these two villages are prettier than the other three, have cheaper accommodation and are well linked to the ski area by lifts and buses.
 With over 60 bars to choose from, nearly all of them will have activities lined up for the New Year.

 Kloster’s unpretentious air makes it a firm favourite with understated poshos.
-The resort is known for its quality skiing and quirky traditions.
+This top New Year ski resort is known for its quality slopes and quirky traditions.
 Top of these traditions is the annual piglet race which takes place on New Year’s Day and sees lots of pigs running through the village.
 The whole town comes out to place bets and cheer the pigs on and local farmers bring meats and cheese to sell.
 Local wine too flows in abundance.

 Après is more subdued here than at other resorts and parties take place in the privacy of cosy chalets.
 It’s a special resort with a winning formula, which is, simply, great skiing, nice restaurants and a welcoming community.
 It’s a perfect place to spend a low-key but quite magical New Years.
 If you have teenagers in tow, they’ll be perfectly happy dancing the night away at The Casa Antica.